Voultapher/Presentations/MeetingC++2017/present.md

 - We keep track of the which type is currently active via an index variable.
 - Empty construction, setting the index to one above the last viable index.
 - We have 3 types, so 0, 1, and 2 are used.
-- Now that we know each used type we can generate a matching constructor.
+- Now that we know each used type we can generate a matching constructor. >>
+- `trivial_closure_a` first type constructor.
 - I'll skip perfect forwarding.

 ---